Share This Post:

 Chronic pain has become an epidemic, especially as the Boomer generation approaches old age.
 For example, in Europe, chronic pain effects 1 in 4 elderly people.3

 In Australia, this epidemic is of massive proportions, extending to over half of the elderly population, and as high as 80% of patients in nursing homes.4

 In the US, responses to an ABC News poll indicate that as many as 38 million adults in the US deal with chronic pain on a daily basis, and as many as 12 million US citizens have used cannabis to help alleviate this pain.

 To this point, the available medications for attempting to treat this pain are limited to anti-steroidals, opiates, and anti-depressants – all hardcore drugs with harsh side effects of their own, and limited effectiveness.
 It’s almost as though the patient is trading a half-cure for being put on even more drugs to deal with the debilitating side effects.
-My opinion here, but this system is fucked up.
+My opinion here, but this system seems broken.

 What Causes Neuropathy?

 Peripheral neuropathy has many causes.
 At its core, it is nerve damage due to either chronic inflammation in the body or sudden trauma.
 Inflammation is your body’s natural response triggered by incoming stimuli that is perceived to be a threat to your body.

 Neuropathy symptoms can arise due to inflammation related to:

 - Alcoholism: nutrient deficiencies, stress, excess estrogen, and liver complications

 - Autoimmune diseases: these typically develop due to chronic inflammation that goes unaddressed